fightforthefuture/votebot-www/app/_states/nd.md

 ## Voter ID

-You must show ID in order to vote in North Dakota.

-Identification must include the voter’s name, current residential street address, and date of birth.
-Acceptable forms include: a valid driver's license or state ID card; a valid government-issued tribal ID card; or a long-term care identification certificate (provided by ND facility).
+You will need to show ID to vote in North Dakota.
+Identification must include your name, current residential street address, and date of birth.
+Acceptable forms include: a current driver's license or non-driver's ID card; government-issued tribal ID card; long-term care certificate (provided by ND facility); or a voter's affidavit (can sign at the polls).